Pembrokeshire beaches: 15 of the most beautiful

 This understated, but magical place is steeped in history and legend.
 Set just down from the coastal path, you’ll find the tiny chapel at the foot of a stone staircase.
 It’s a special sight that you should think twice about missing.

-10 of the best Irish beaches in Donegal Ireland for surfers to families
+Top Irish beaches in Donegal for surfers and families

 Monkstone Beach